jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/final_report.md

 ## Data Cleasing

 ### Feature Selection

 The ultimate goal of our project is to predict the price of Airbnb room for customers by giving information they care about when looking for a rental.
 In this way, features that customers will probably be interested in, including room type, accommodates, neighborhood, review ratings and so on, were selected for further analysis.

-By exploring the target dataset, we found that a few of information are provided explictly, including neighbourhood, review rating score, room type.
+By exploring the Airbnb Listing dataset, we found that a few of information are provided explictly, including neighbourhood, review rating score, room type.
 However, other information users will be interested, such as bathroom type and bedroom and bathroom numbers, However, other information users will be interested, such as beds number, bedroom number and bathroom type, are implicitly included in columns like `name` and `bathroom_text`

 As a result, all selected features are: neighborhood, room type, bathroom type, accommodates, bedroom number, bathroom number, beds number, and review rating.
 Among these features, 5 of them are numeric features (accommodates, bedroom number, bathroom number, beds number, and review rating), and other 3 (neighborhood, room type and bathroom type) are categorical features.

+For the extra Crime dataset, we have retained several key features for further use: report datetime, crime category, offense parent group, offense, address, longitude, and latitude, which are all categorical features.

 ### Handling of Missing Values and Information Extraction

-Our goal will be given the prediction of `price` in this project, since 378 of 6882 rooms have missing `price` values, these records will be simply removed from further analysis.
+Our goal will be given the prediction of `price` in this project, for Airbnb Listing dataset, less than 5% values are missing in each feature, these records will be simply removed from further analysis.
 Since some of the selected features are implicted included in more than one columns, our next task is to extract as much information as we can to fill our features with valid and reasonable values.
 In summary, the method and logic we applied were listed below:

 * **neighborhood**: explicitly included in the `neighbourhood` column
 * **room type**: explicitly included in the `room_type` column